Rachel Carson Reserve

 **No hunting allowed on Carrot Island effective July 2019, when the east end of Carrot Island was annexed into Beaufort Town limits.**

-Hunting is still allowed in Middle Marshes, although lead shot cannot be used.
+Hunting is allowed within the Rachel Carson Reserve, but only at Middle Marsh.
 Hunters must follow the rules and regulations of N.C.
 Wildlife Resources Commission and the N.C.
 Coastal Reserve.
 Hunters are responsible for knowing and abiding by all hunting regulations and knowing Reserve boundaries.